seungmindavid/seungmindavid.github.io/_pages/about.md

   - /about.html
 ---

-I am a M.Sc. in Computer Science at Vanderbilt University, following the completion of my Bachelor’s degree in Computer Science from Indiana University - Bloomington.
+I am a M.S. in Computer Science at Vanderbilt University, following the completion of my Bachelor’s degree in Computer Science from Indiana University - Bloomington.

 Throughout my academic journey, I have acquired a robust understanding of Artificial Intelligence (AI), encompassing both its theoretical aspects to practical development.
 Leveraging my educational background, I have actively sought to deepen my expertise and disseminate knowledge in AI.
 I have curated resources covering fundamental concepts in Machine Learning, Deep Learning, and Representational Learning.